larmel/lacc/README.md

  * Almost complete support (barring bugs) for C89, and some C99 features.
 This includes preprocessing, but no linker.
 To build executable binaries, an external linker must be used.
- * Target x86_64 assembly GNU syntax (-S flag), or ELF object files (-o flag).
+ * Target x86_64 assembly GNU syntax (-S), binary ELF object files (-c), or pure preprocessing (-E).
-   Also support pure preprocessing (-E flag).
  * Rich intermediate representation, building a control flow graph (CFG) with basic blocks of three-address code for each function definition.
-The goal is in the future to build data flow analysis on this.
-The IR can be visualized with dot, which is a separate output target.
+This is the target for basic dataflow analysis and optimization.

 Install
 -------